wobedydob/junior/README.md

 ## 📝 Usage
 You are free to use this project in any way, shape or form with given credit to the author.
-You can find documentation in this Repository's Wiki tab.
+You can find documentation in this Repository's Wiki tab or [right here](https://github.com/wobedydob/junior/wiki).

 ## ✌ Credits